-The Consortium Network and Quintessence Publishing awards consist of two categories:
+The International Network and Quintessence Publishing awards consist of two categories:

 - IADR-International Network Pre-doctoral Fellow Award.
 A pre-doctoral student attending a higher academic institution will be eligible to apply for this award.
 The winner will be awarded with $500 USD and a certificate of award.